johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 The Table Field Plugin enhances the functionality of the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/) with easy-to-edit tables.

-This plugin requires the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/)!.
+This plugin requires the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/) or the [Pro version](https://www.advancedcustomfields.com/pro/)!

 The table field works also with the repeater and flexible field types.